FREQUENTLY ASKED QUESTIONS

-Language immersion (also called dual language, one-way or two-way immersion) is a method of teaching in which students learn a second language through traditional classroom instruction provided in the target language.
+Language immersion is a method of teaching in which students learn a second language through traditional classroom instruction provided in the language they are learning (target language).
 Students learn all of their subjects: math, science, social studies and science in the target language.

 How much instruction is in the target language?

-All core curriculum is taught in either Mandarin or Spanish from kindergarten through second grade, depending on your choice for your child’s target language.
+All core curriculum is taught in either Mandarin Chinese or Spanish from kindergarten through second grade, depending on your choice for your child’s target language.
 From third grade through fifth grade, children receive English instruction during English class and one special each day.
 In Middle School, students receive half of their classes in English and half of their classes in the target language.
 Students are never taught in English for more than half of the instructional day.

 Why 100% immersion?

-100% immersion may seem like a lot—especially for young children.
-But learning a language is more than just learning vocabulary and syntax.
+100% immersion may seem like a lot—especially for young children, but learning a language is more than just vocabulary and syntax.
 It’s a problem-solving, “knowledge-assembly” task.
-Kids need to pay attention to context, interact flexibly with others and decide what is relevant and what is not.
+Kids need to pay attention to context, interact flexibly with others, and decide what is relevant and what is not.

 100% immersion has been shown in numerous research studies to not only lead to better fluency in the target language for better long-term acquisition of English skills as well.